CompetentGroove/request-wrapper/README.md

 ## Super simple to use

 Request is designed to be the simplest way possible to make http calls.
-It supports HTTPS and follows redirects by default.
+It supports HTTPS and follows redirects by default..

 ```js
 const request = require("@nitinrajput/request");